domalab/ha-unraid-connect/README.md

 This integration requires the **Unraid Connect** plugin to be installed on your Unraid server:

-1. Install the Unraid Connect plugin from the Community Applications
+1. Install the Unraid Connect plugin from the Community Applications (version 2025.05.01.2159 or later recommended)
 2. Configure the plugin and obtain an API key - https://docs.unraid.net/API/how-to-use-the-api/

+> **Note**: CORS configuration is no longer required!
+Recent plugin versions have resolved the API origins issue, significantly simplifying the setup process.

 ## Installation